How One Agency Generated $165K Revenue Using Meetup.com

 Don’t Start by Pitching!

 Ali says he’s hosted dozens of Meetup events and learns a little more each time.
 The #1 most important lesson is not to sell right off the bat.
 The people who are in attendance are not there for your agency’s infomercial.
-Ali suggests preparing a couple different presentations that provide value to your target audience by helping them with a common problem.
+Ali suggests preparing a couple of different presentations that provide value to your target audience by helping them with a common problem.
 Whether they’re interested right away or not, you are building a relationship.

 Instead of pitching – what you can do is follow up after the Meetup by pulling the group member list.
 You can send an email with more information – like a cheat sheet or other takeaways from the event.
-Or, you can introduce your a Foot in the Door offer to this select target.
+Or, you can introduce a Foot in the Door offer to this select target.